 Law and legal reference constitute a specialized area of knowledge and resources.
 The best way to be comfortable with a specialized area is to deal with it often, an opportunity not always presented to the generalist in a public library system.
 It is possible, however, to develop ability in this area through training and practice.

-Traditionally, training on legal reference has focused on the classic materials of law - cases, statutes, regulations, law textbooks, and the formal process of legal research.
+Traditionally, training on legal reference has focused on the classic materials of law - cases, statutes, regulations, law textbooks, and on the formal process of legal research.
 Some of the materials referenced herein include these classics.
 The guidance and materials provided in these pages, however, focus less on classic legal research, and more on how to address the questions about challenging situations brought to the public library by everyday patrons.
 The information is structured to help the generalist at a public library to recognize and respond to questions about and for law.

-- conduct an appropriate legal reference interview
+- conduct an appropriate and helpful legal information reference interview

 - respond to a legal question with confidence that the information is good and helpful, and does not constitute advice

 - identify relevant and pertinent referrals from the broad spectrum available

 Advanced (Topic) Elements delve more deeply into a topic within the law, and help develop:

 - understanding of the terminology related to a particular topic of law